Children Missing Education and Children in Education other than in Registered Schools

 2. For at least one pupil of that age who is looked after by a local authority or has an education, health and care plan.

 The term "full-time" is not defined in legislation but Department for Education guidance states that an institution providing education for more than 18 hours per week is considered to be providing full-time education.
+Therefore ‘schools’ operating for less than 18 hours are not providing a full time education but are also not subject to OFSTED inspection.

 Unregistered schools may operate for a variety of reasons of which the most common are alternative provision (for pupils who do not attend mainstream school due to school exclusion, behaviour issues, school refusal, or short- or long-term illness), general education providers (including for home educated children) or religious instruction.